Kalcos/Crispy-Doom-Launcher/README.md

 Features
 ========
 - Clean and simple interface.
-- Manages all IWADs in a single folder just like the Doom 95 launcher.
+- Manages all IWADs in a single folder.
 - Multi-player settings.
 - Select skills and maps.
 - Select multiple PWADs.
 - Detect and apply DeHackEd patches, based on giving PWAD file name.
 - Save / Open .lmp files to play or record demos.
-- Heretic support.
+- Chex Quest, Heretic, Hexen and Strife support.
 - Option to load to title screen.
 - Add WAD files from folders.